KevinCoble/Convolution/README.md

 - The operator list shows all the defined operators for the selected channel of the selected layer of the deep network.
 Each operator is shown with the type of operator and a detail string.
 For more information on operators, see the Network Operators section of this manual.
 Selecting an operator in the list may affect the image shown in the data image section (see that section for more information).

 ##### Add Button
 - The 'Add' button underneath the operator list activates the appropriate sheet for defining a new operator for the selected channel.
 The type of sheet opened is set by the operator type selection to the right of the Add button.
-See the section for the approprate sheed for use information.
+See the section for the approprate sheet for use information.
 The order of operators in the list determines the order that the operations are performed when the channel is processed.

 ##### Operator Type Selection
 - This drop-down list contains all of the currently defined operators that can be added to a channel in a deep network.
 See the Network Operators section of this manual for information on the currently known types.